lm3nitro/Projects/MySQL/Part3-MySQL Queries.md

 #### Query #10

-This query lets us count all the billionaires that are not only from France, Spain, and Italy, but that are also self made:
+This query lets me count all the billionaires that are not only from France, Spain, and Italy, but that are also self made:

 ```
 SELECT * FROM statistics_lm3nitro